 The heretofore mentioned excluded organic compounds have been determined to have negligible photochemical reactivity by the EPA Administrator.
 For purposes of determining compliance with emission limits under Chapter 8, VOC shall be measured by the approved test methods contained in Chapter 8.
-Where such a method also inadvertently measures the heretofore mentioned negligibly photochemical reactive organic compounds, an owner or operator may exclude these negligibly reactive compounds when determining compliance with an emission limit using EPA-approved test methods and procedures.
+Where such a method also inadvertently measures the heretofore mentioned negligibly photochemical reactive organic compounds with the reactive organic compounds, an owner or operator may exclude these negligibly reactive compounds when determining compliance with an emission limit using EPA-approved test methods and procedures.